miguecrea/GameEngine/README.md

 ![FormationSwitching](https://user-images.githubusercontent.com/114002276/211860516-a65eda0d-d20f-4483-99b8-906b2ac22f74.gif)

-## How is this implemented?
-I started with a little setup creating the grid-based world and made an algorithm choice I went for the A *  which is a well known algoritm
 ## Description of the Topic
 ###  AI Behavior Overview
 The AI system controls ghost characters with different behavior patterns based on their type and state.
 The core components of the system are: